 The Opinion, ITS, and EFH conservation recommendations are in compliance with section 515 of the Treasury and General Government Appropriations Act of 2001 (Public Law 106-5444) ("Data Quality Act") and underwent pre-dissemination review.
-The document will be available through NMFS' Public Consultation Tracking System.
 A complete record of this consultation is on file at the Sustainable Fisheries Division (SFD) of NMFS in Portland, Oregon.